 Crumpets are a great way to change up and try something new for your breakfast.
 It can be an alternative to your bread.
 It is soft and spongy.
 It’ll be a great way to start your day.

 Crumpets were first made in the year 1382.
-At that time, it wasn’t called crumpet but “crompid cake.”
+At that time, it was called “crompid cake.”
 Later on, in the 17th century, it got the name crumpet.
 This soft and spongy cake is most popular in the United Kingdom.

 1. Chocolate Pancakes With Eggs– If you want delightful chocolate pancakes, then this recipe is for you.
 The chocolate pancakes covered in sugar syrup and topped with whipped cream are a blessing for people with a sweet tooth.

 2. Scottish Oatcakes– Oatcakes are one of the most popular and traditional dishes of Scotland.
 It is also considered as the bread of Scotland.
 They are made by baking in the oven and are really nutritious.

 3. Tattie Scones– Tattie scones are very popular in Scotland.
 They are a great breakfast food made of mashed potatoes and flour along with other ingredients.
 They are made of simple ingredients and don’t take much of your time.

 4. Welsh Rarebit– Welsh rarebit is a dish made from hot cheese sauce served over crispy toasted bread.
 It also has flavors of mustard and pepper with notes of beer.
 It is a cheesy saucy spread for toasted bread.

 What Equipment Will You Need To Make Crumpets?